ChibuezeOnejeme/geolocation_category_search/README.md

 ## Installing / Getting started

-A quick introduction of the minimal setup you need to project up and running .
+A quick introduction of the minimal setup you need to get project up and running .

 ```shell
 git clone https://github.com/ChibuezeOnejeme/geolocation_category_search.git